blocky/archive/README.md

 identical archives independent of the platform on which the archive is created.

-Currently, however, it is highly opinionated in that it only supports working in `nix shell`  go project that has its dependencies in the `vendor` folder.
+Currently, however, it is highly opinionated in that it only supports working in `nix shell` with go projects that build from a main file in the root (e.g.
+`go install .`) with dependencies in the `vendor` folder.

 ## Getting started